CARDAMOM-framework/CARDAMOM/README.md

 Caroline Famiglietti (Stanford University, cfamigli @ stanford . edu) Gregory Quetin (UC Santa Barbara, gquetin @ ucsb . edu)

-For the University of Edinburgh (UK) CARDAMOM code (used in Exbrayat et al., 2018, Smallman et al., 2021, Famiglietti et al., 2021,  and references therein), visit https://github.com/GCEL/CARDAMOM, or contact Luke Smallman (t . l . smallman @ ed . ac . uk) and Mathew Williams (Mat .
-Williams @ ed . ac . uk).
+For the University of Edinburgh (UK) CARDAMOM code (used in Exbrayat et al., 2018, Smallman et al., 2021, Famiglietti et al., 2021,  and references therein), the code is available at https://github.com/GCEL/CARDAMOM; contact Luke Smallman (t . l . smallman @ ed . ac . uk) and Mathew Williams (Mat .
+Williams @ ed . ac . uk) for access.

 For general information on the scientific applications of both CARDAMOM frameworks, we refer users to aforementioned papers.